istio/istio/pilot/doc/testing.md

-# Istio Manager testing infrastructure
+# Istio Pilot testing infrastructure

-All contributions to Istio Manager should supply tests that cover new features and/or bug fixes.
+All contributions to Istio Pilot should supply tests that cover new features and/or bug fixes.
 We strive to improve and maintain quality of the code with up-to-date samples, good coverage of the code, and static analyzers to detect problems early.

 ## Getting started

-Manager tests require access to a Kubernetes cluster (version 1.5.2 or higher).
+Pilot tests require access to a Kubernetes cluster (version 1.5.2 or higher).
 Please configure your `kubectl` to point to a development cluster (e.g. minikube) before building or invoking the tests and add a symbolic link to your repository pointing to Kubernetes cluster credentials: